📚

 The Industrial Revolution

-During the time of the Atlantic Revolutions and nationalist movements, the growth of industrial technology marks a transitional time between 1750-1900.
+Among a time of Atlantic Revolutions and nationalist movements, the growth of industrial technology marks a transitional time into 1750-1900.
 As discussed earlier, the first industrial revolution marked a shift from a cottage industry to steam-run factories.
 This change fundamentally shifted production and transportation methods for goods all around the world.
-This unit and unit 6 will discuss many of the social, economic, and political changes due to the industrial revolution.
-Industrialization is a turning point that can often be used as contextualization for essays during this time period because of the sheer impact of the event on humanity.
+This unit and unit 6 will discuss many of the social, economic, and political changes as a result of the industrial revolution.
+Industrialization is a turning point that can oftentimes be used as contextualization for essays during this time period because of the sheer impact of the event on humanity.

 Conclusion

 Unit 5 is an incredibly important unit in AP World.
 As the course rounds out its final two time periods, revolutions frame the developments in the future.
 The modern era began primarily due to the advent of industrial technology.
-Changes in manufacturing, shipping, and the production of goods turned the world upside down--nationalism movements, imperial powers, and new forms of government and resistance emerged.
-Studying these changes is incredibly important to units 5 and 6!
+Changes in manufacturing, shipping, and the production of goods turned the world upside down and studying these changes is incredibly important to unit 5 and 6!
 Good luck!

 Main Events